 - Taking other drugs, medicine or supplements.
 There can be numerous unpredictable chemical interactions.

 - Environment.
 The possibility to relax can ease the suffering, while stress might strengthen them.

-What Can I Do to Make It Easier?
+What Can One Do to Make Tramadol Withdrawal Easier?

-There are indeed some things you can do to ease your transition from Tramadol use.
+There are indeed some things one can do to ease the transition from Tramadol use.

 - A common advice for the successful withdrawal of any opiate is to stay hydrated.
-Toxic chemicals are getting out of your body, so you can support that by drinking enough water.
+Toxic chemicals are getting out of the body, so support that by drinking enough water.
 2-3 liters a day is about enough.

 - Eating healthy food.
-You are what you eat.
-Food is also acting on your overall health.
+Food is also acting on overall health.
 Try to stay away from fast food and stick to healthy meals.

 Seek Medical Assistance

-Many factors can affect how you will experience the withdrawal period from Tramadol.
+Many factors can affect how one will experience the withdrawal period from Tramadol.

-You should not stop taking the drug on your own.
-That could lead to complications because your body chemical balance would be drastically modified.
-For that reason, you should seek medical attention to be under supervision the detox phase.
-A doctor can follow the timeline of your symptoms progressing and give you medication to reduce some effects.
+Patient should not stop taking the drug on their own.
+That could lead to complications because the body chemical balance would be drastically modified.
+For that reason, one should seek medical attention to be under supervision the detox phase.
+A doctor can follow the timeline of the symptoms progressing and give a medication to reduce some effects.